frankgraziano/OSX_Kernel_Debug_Notes/OSX_KDB_Notes.md

 - In order to boot into the development kernel remotely we need to copy the dev kernel to the system folder

-$ for 10.11.x you need to disable SIP, boot into Recovery mode (Cmd+R when booting)
+- for 10.11.x you need to disable SIP
+	- boot into Recovery mode (Cmd+R when booting)
 	- $csrutil disable
 	- $reboot
 	- $sudo cp /Library/Developer/KDKs/KDK_10.11.1_15B42.kdk/System/Library/Kernels/kernel.development /System/Library/Kernels/kernel.development

 ###Explanation of Values
 - nvram 	 	= Easy way to access the boot-args, otherwise edit the apple boot .plist file
 - boot-args 		= Duh